robin-ochieng/retro-data-model/docs/FEATURES.md

 - Branding and navigation
 	- Renamed the “Header” tab to “Client Details” for both Property and Casualty.
 	- Updated the site title to “Retrocession Hub”.
-	- Help is shown before Theme in top nav (consistent across Login, Home, Wizard).
+	- Help shown in header only after sign-in (Home, Wizard).
+On Login, Help appears in the card footer.
+	- Theme‑aware logo assets: light and dark variants selected automatically.
+	- Wizard tabs include compact Lucide icons for clear wayfinding across both LoBs.

 - Client Details (data capture)
 	- Country dropdown with African countries; default to Kenya; “Other” free‑text fallback.